Hot Springs - Scenic View

 Top Things to Do in Hot Springs

-- Discover Glacial Lake Missoula's Legacy: Take a driving tour or explore ancient drainages.
+• Discover Glacial Lake Missoula's Legacy: Take a driving tour or explore the drainages of the ancient Glacial Lake Missoula, witnessing the dramatic geological history etched into the landscape.

 Local Industry & Economy